ethpandaops/ethereum-package/README.md

   # Defaults to 256 epoch ~27 hours
   shard_committee_period: 256

+  # The epoch at which the capella/deneb/electra forks are set to occur.
+  capella_fork_epoch: 0
+  deneb_fork_epoch: 4
+  electra_fork_epoch: null

   # Network sync base url for syncing public networks from a custom snapshot (mostly useful for shadowforks)
   # Defaults to "https://ethpandaops-ethereum-node-snapshots.ams3.digitaloceanspaces.com/
   # If you have a local snapshot, you can set this to the local url:
   # network_snapshot_url_base = "http://10.10.101.21:10000/snapshots/"
   # The snapshots are taken with https://github.com/ethpandaops/snapshotter
   network_sync_base_url: https://ethpandaops-ethereum-node-snapshots.ams3.digitaloceanspaces.com/

+# Global parameters for the network

+# By default includes
+# - A transaction spammer & blob spammer is launched to fake transactions sent to the network
+# - Forkmon for EL will be launched
+# - A prometheus will be started, coupled with grafana
+# - A beacon metrics gazer will be launched
+# - A light beacon chain explorer will be launched
+# - Default: ["tx_spammer", "blob_spammer", "el_forkmon", "beacon_metrics_gazer", "dora"," "prometheus_grafana"]
+additional_services:
+  - assertoor
+  - broadcaster
+  - tx_spammer
+  - blob_spammer
+  - custom_flood
+  - goomy_blob
+  - el_forkmon
+  - blockscout
+  - beacon_metrics_gazer
+  - dora
+  - full_beaconchain_explorer
+  - prometheus_grafana
+  - blobscan

 # Configuration place for transaction spammer - https:#github.com/MariusVanDerWijden/tx-fuzz
 tx_spammer_params: